 Currently, summer instruction offered by UNC institutions receives minimal state support.
-Because the summer sessions must essentially be self-supporting, only those courses that attract large enrollments can be offered.
+Because the summer sessions must be self-supporting, only those courses that attract large enrollments can be offered.
 North Carolina has such need in the area of teacher preparation that three proposed pilots focus exclusively on teacher education programs.
-Additionally, two pilots requesting funds include teacher education within a broader summer program.
+Additionally, two pilots requesting funds include teacher education in a broader focus.

 Teacher Education Pilot Programs (UNCG, UNCW, WSSU).
 UNCG, UNCW, and WSSU propose to develop programs to use the summer term to increase the production of teachers for North Carolina.
 UNCG would develop a recently adopted alternative licensure program for students who hold bachelor's or graduate degrees or the equivalent in a licensure area but do not hold a teaching license.
 UNCW would use the summer to allow potential teachers to complete their program in three years.
-WSSU would target community college transfer students, lateral-entry students and other post baccalaureate students who desire teacher preparation courses. (\$1,205,000 - \$1,205,000)
+WSSU would target community college transfer students, lateral-entry students and other post baccalaureate students who desire teacher preparation courses.

 General Pilot Projects (FSU and WCU).
 While including teacher education as a focal point, FSU seeks funding for broader summer-term pilots that also includes nursing, business administration, and the natural sciences.
-WCU proposes to expand the pilot project to encompass nursing, physical therapy, fine arts, and teacher education. (\$1,620,000 - \$2,430,000)
+WCU proposes to expand the pilot project to encompass nursing, physical therapy, and fine arts to the teacher education pilot program.